mthl/guix-artwork/website/drafts/reproducible-build-summit-2019.md

      implementation](https://github.com/weinholt/hashing) to compute and
      display the hash of the build result.

 More on that in a future post!
+Interestingly, we learned that [NBS](https://gitlab.com/giomasce/nbs) is taking a similar approach—building from the initrd—though with different binary seeds and specific build and packaging tooling.

 We went on exploring the space of what we called “extreme bootstrapping” some more.
 How could we further reduce the TCB?
 The kernel is an